-more than 60,000 square yards of aircraft parking and ramp space and a fully renovated aircraft maintenance hangar with more than 63,700 square feet Homeland Defense missions. available for aircraft parking and maintenance.
+The 180FW boasts a 10,600 foot primary runway, more than 60,000 square yards of aircraft parking and ramp space and a fully renovated aircraft maintenance hangar with more than 63,700 square feet available for aircraft parking and maintenance.

-Deployment Processing and Fitness Center.
-The Wing also completed the remodeling of an older facility, creating a \$4.3 million immersive flight simulator facility.
+In 2020, the wing completed construction of both a \$9 million aircraft hangar and the \$3.5 million Deployment Processing and Fitness Center.
+The Wing also completed construction that repurposed an aged facility, creating a \$4.3 million immersive flight simulator facility.